HardisonCo/.github/international/belize/bz-health/hms-ach/index.md

 ## Integration Points

-This document outlines how HMS-ACH is integrated with bz_Health systems in Belize.
+This document outlines how HMS-ACH is integrated with bz-health systems in Belize.